 To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the broadband office will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
 This documentation will be posted publicly for at least a week prior to opening the challenge submission window.
-The broadband office also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and internet service providers.
-Relevant stakeholders can sign up on the broadband office website, TN.gov/ecd, for challenge process updates and newsletters.
-They can engage with the broadband office by reaching out to ECDBroadband@tn.gov.
+The broadband office also plans to actively inform all stakeholders of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and internet service providers.
+TNECD plans to leverage its' existing network for newsletters and regular information feeds, ensure interested and relevant third parties are directed to the proper avenues, and all workshop, office hours, and speaking sessions are documented, recorded, and announced ahead of time.
+Relevant stakeholders can sign up on the broadband office website, TN.gov/ECD or tn.gov/broadband for challenge process updates and newsletters.
+They can engage with the broadband office by reaching out to ECD.Broadband@tn.gov.
 The broadband office will notify all challengers of respective rebuttals and/or final determination directly, and the accepted challenges will be posted on the above website.